Psychology PhD / MPhil

 For details about our faculty and their areas of expertise, please consult the staff web-pages.

 Besides our MSc level courses the department also offers a number of advanced level training workshops for specific research methodological skills.
-Moreover, wider transferable skills are developed through provisions within the department and through the University’s Graduate School.
+Moreover, wider transferable skills are developed through provisions within the department and through City’s Graduate School.